DISPLAY 6-22-2025

 Screen Stretching:

-The desktop resolution has a possible chance of stretching and squashing the game screen, this is dependent on your current Video Card settings.
+The desktop resolution has a possible chance of stretching and squashing the game screen, this is dependent on your current Video Card settings, when using full screen.
 So effectively you can overcome stretching and squashing by setting specific options in your Video Control Panel of your graphics card.

-See my 'Troubleshoot Help Document' and see the section titled 'OTHER PROBLEMS RUNNING THE GAME' and read about 'Stretched Game Screens'.
+See my 'Troubleshoot Help Document' and see the section titled 'OTHER PROBLEMS RUNNING THE GAME' and read about the topic 'Stretched Game Screens'.
 That information will guide you in overcoming those limitations, if it occurs on your system.
-Not typed here as this is a simpler beginner document.

 Lower Res: